-Besides vathres,waterfalls, mountain and beaches, food is one of the things you'll always remember Samothrace by.
+Besides vathres,waterfalls, mountain and beaches, food is one of the things you'll always remember Samothraki by.
 With very few exceptions, there are no fancy restaurants on the island, but rather family tavernas and coffee shops.
 The owner is also the manager, the cook and the waiter.

-When you take a seat at a taverna the white paper cover with the map of the island on it will be promptly laid on the table.
-Water will be brought, usually in the carafe, on the house.
-Don't be afraid to drink it, as the water of Samothrace is one of the cleanest in Greece.
-Sometimes they bring a 1,5 liter water bottle which is to be paid at the end of the meal (it usually costs 1.5 €).
+When you take a seat at a taverna, the white paper cover with the map of the island on it will be promptly laid on the table and water will be brought.
+If it's in a carafe it's on the house.
+Don't be afraid to drink it, as the water of Samothraki is one of the cleanest in Greece.
+Sometimes they bring a 1.5-liter water bottle which is about 1.5 €.

-If you love cheese then try the tyrosalata (cheese salad) or tyrokafteri (spicy cheese).
-It is a cheese cream (sometimes a little spicy), blended with fat yogurt, finely chopped peppers, olive oil and spices.
+If you love cheese then try the tyrosalata (cheese salad) or tyrokafteri (meaning spicy cheese).
+It is a cheese spread (with varying degrees of spiciness) made out of cheese (doh!) mixed with fat yogurt, finely chopped peppers, olive oil and spices.
 It costs 2.5 - 3 € and is amazing in combination with fresh bread.

 Unsurprisingly, the most common salad is the Greek one.
 You'll find it in the menus as horiatiki, which means "peasant", for about 5-6€.
 It consists of tomatoes, cucumbers, peppers, onion and one or more large feta slices on top, together with olive oil and some oregano.